hashicorp/packer/website/source/docs/builders/brkt.html.markdown

     the instance that will be provisioning the image.
 This will be combined with the `min_cpu_cores` to find a matching `machine_type`.

--   `zone_uuid` (string) - The UUID of the Zone to launch the provisioning instance in.

 ### Optional: